graphql-dotnet/graphql-dotnet/README.md

 #### 3. Document Caching

-For caching of parsed GraphQL documents you'll need an `IDocumentCache` implementation.
+The recommended way to setup caching layer (for caching of parsed GraphQL documents) is to inherit from `IConfigureExecution` interface and register your class as its implementation.
 We provide in-memory implementation on top of `Microsoft.Extensions.Caching.Memory` package.

 ```